What is a Dead Coin?

 2. Judge and Understand the Use Case: Assess the real-world problem the project aims to solve and evaluate its potential for adoption.
 Ensure there is a genuine need for the project within the market and that it offers unique value compared to existing solutions.

-3. Examine the Development Team: Check the credibility, experience, and track record of the project's development team.
+3. Examine the Development Team: Check the project's development team's credibility, experience, and track record.
 Look for experienced professionals with a strong background in the industry who are actively involved in the project and demonstrate a genuine commitment to its success.

 4. Community Engagement: Evaluate the project's community engagement and the level of interaction between the team and the community.
 Healthy projects foster active communication, address concerns promptly, and provide regular updates.
 Active and supportive communities are indicators of a promising project.